mriliens/energy-prediction/README.md

 ## 📌 Overview
 This repository contains the datasets used in the research paper **"AI-Driven Hybrid Models for Enhanced Energy Demand Forecasting in Smart Grids."** The datasets contain historical energy consumption data from various U.S. power grids.
 These datasets can be useful for energy demand forecasting, time-series analysis, and AI-based modeling.

+## 📜 Research Paper
+The datasets in this repository were used in the research paper **"AI-Driven Hybrid Models for Enhanced Energy Demand Forecasting in Smart Grids."** This paper explores hybrid AI models to enhance the accuracy of energy demand forecasting.

+- **Title:** AI-Driven Hybrid Models for Enhanced Energy Demand Forecasting in Smart Grids
+- **Author:** Mridul
+- **Supervisor:** Dr. Arun Solanki
+- **Institution:** Gautam Buddha Univerity, Greater Noida

 ## 📂 Datasets
 Each dataset consists of **hourly energy consumption (MW)** recorded over several years.